 Train and prepare an existing workforce for the expanding population of older adults in our region including public safety, community-based services such as religious and financial institutions, government agencies and other service industries.

 Coursework addresses physical, social, psychological, legal, emotional, ethical, and spiritual aspects of dementia care.
 Certificate specific subjects explore the wide spectrum of services available, and how to work with older adults and caregivers in your community who are affected by dementia.

 Enhance your education and marketability by pairing with any of the following programs: Nursing – Associate Degree, Occupational Therapy Assistant, Medical Assistant, Paramedic Technician, EMT-Paramedic, Nursing Assistant, Human Services Associate, or Business programs.

 You could take this first and get a credential.

-Continue your education to obtain an associate degree.
+Continue your education to earn an associate degree.

 Admissions and Tuition

 Estimated Total Program Costs 2022-23*